mellerdaniel/go-quote/README.md

 # downloads 1 year of Yahoo SPY & AAPL history to quotes.csv
 quote -years=1 -all=true -outfile=quotes.csv spy aapl

-# downloads full etf symbol list to etf.txt, also works for nasdaq,nyse,amex
+# downloads full etf symbol list to etf.txt, also works for nasdaq,nasdaq100,nyse,amex
 quote etf

 # download fresh etf list and 5 years of etf data all in one file